elsampsa/valkka-examples/docs/lesson_4.rst

 Next we need a separate python process, a client, that reads the frames.
 Two versions are provided, the API level 2 being the most compact one.

 .. note:: In the previous lessons, all streaming has taken place at the cpp level.
-Here we are starting to use posix shared memory and semaphores in order to share frames between python processes.
-However, don't expect posix shared memory and semaphores to keep up with several full-hd cameras running at 25+ fps!
-Such high-throughput should be implemented at the cpp level using multithreading (while defining only the connections at the python level)
+          Here we are starting to use posix shared memory and semaphores in order to share frames between python processes, with the ultimate goal to share them with machine vision processes.
+However, if you need very high-resolution and high fps solutions, you might want to implement the sharing of frames and your machine vision routines directly at the cpp level.

 Client side: API level 2
 ------------------------